casper-network/docs/source/docs/casper/dapp-dev-guide/on-chain-contracts.md

 We want to draw your attention to a few properties in the example output:

 -   Execution cost 13327900740 motes, yet we paid 14000000000 motes.
-See the [note about gas prices](#a-note-about-gas-prices).
+See the [note about gas prices](#a-note-about-gas-prices)
 - The contract returned no errors.
-If you see an "Out of gas error", you did not have enough CSPR in your account to pay for contract execution.
+If you see an "Out of gas error", you did not have enough CSPR in your account to pay for contract execution
--   There were no dependencies for this deploy.
+-   There were no dependencies for this deploy
--   The time-to-live was 30 minutes.
+-   The time-to-live was 30 minutes

 It is also possible to check the deploy state by performing a `query-global-state` command using the client.
 Run the following command for details.